 How to Combine Sport and Study

 Sports are an essential part of a healthy and active lifestyle.
-However, if you are a student and you are too much into sports, you might have noticed that managing time is an issue.
+However, if you are a student and you are really into sports, you might have noticed that managing time is an issue.
 As a student, your main duty is to study.
 And you have to incorporate sports into your life to make it less stressful.

 In this post, we are going to provide some tips that will help you combine sports and study.